 On this All Saints Day on November 1, Italians commemorate this religious Catholic holiday by going to church.
 On All Souls Day, which occurs the day after on November 2, Italians remember the deceased by visiting cemeteries, where they leave flowers on the graves of their loved ones, and the city's famous Roman catacombs, the underground tunnels where the citizens of ancient Rome were buried.

 Roma Jazz Festival

 For more than 40 years, this festival of jazz concerts is held in Rome's Auditorium Parco della Musica, usually during the first week of November.
 The week-long celebration of jazz offers something for everyone, featuring Italian and international jazz stars serving up an eclectic mix.
 Past artists have included vocalist Gregory Porter, the Dhafer Youssef Quartet, and Australian Grammy-winner Sarah Mckenzie.
-On three Sundays in November you can attend free music performances at the Teatro di Villa Torlonia.
+Keep an eye out on the schedule of events for free shows, which are sometimes announced.